Electoral district of Liverpool

 Liverpool is an electoral district of the Legislative Assembly of the Australian state of New South Wales in Sydney's West.
-It is currently represented by Paul Lynch of the Labor Party.
+It is currently represented by Charishma Kaliyanda of the Labor Party.

+The district is located in Western Sydney covering parts of Liverpool City Council and Fairfield City Council.

+Geography

-The district is located in Western Sydney, within the boundaries of the Liverpool City Council.
-It includes the suburbs of Ashcroft, Busby, Carnes Hill, Cartwright, Green Valley, Heckenberg, Hinchinbrook, Horningsea Park, Hoxton Park, Liverpool, Miller, Sadleir, Warwick Farm and West Hoxton.
+On its current boundaries, Liverpool takes in the suburbs of Ashcroft, Bonnyrigg, Bonnyrigg Heights, Busby, Cartwright, Cecil Hills, Elizabeth Hills, Green Valley, Heckenberg, Hinchinbrook, Hoxton Park, Len Waters Estate, Liverpool, Miller, Mount Pritchard, Sadleir and Warwick Farm.